 Providing Creative Solutions and Meticulous Preparation in all Areas of Law

-Protective Orders (Domestic Violence Prohibition)
+Protective Orders to Protect Yourself from Violence

 If you or your child has experienced domestic violence, it is important that you seek legal protection, and our attorneys can help you file for a protective order (on an emergency basis if necessary) to prevent further abuse.
 The Texas Family Code includes clear provisions for the issuance of protective orders in cases of domestic violence, and you do not need your spouse or partner to appear in court in order to obtain temporary protection.